Academic Programs: Degrees, Certificates, Trailheads, Pathway Plans

 Associate Degree for Transfer (ADT): Designed specifically for transfer to CSUs.

-Certificate (CERT): 8-30 units and designed for skill attainment for career and technical education.
-Often certificates are embedded within AA/AS programs.
+Certificate (CERT): 4-30 units and designed for skill attainment for career and technical education.
+Often certificates are embedded within Associate degree programs.

 Note: Students should meet with a counselor for advice on selecting the general education pattern that will best meet their educational and career goals.

 For more information about choosing a program, consider scheduling an appointment in our new Engagement Centers in IT 107 (for Arts and Humanities and Social Behaviors Schools) and IT 108 (for STEM and Business Schools).
 Consider scheduling a counseling appointment in-person to discuss your specific Student Education Plan.
 For Financial Aid, check out our